Viridian-Labs/api/README.md

 1. **Classification of Data Sources**:
    - Primarily, two data sources are harnessed: internal contracts and external data from reputable APIs like Coingecko, DeFiLlama, and Debank.
-   - Setting `GET_PRICE_INTERNAL_FIRST=True` in the `.env` file prioritizes fetching prices internally for more precise pricing derived from your blockchain.
+   - Setting `GET_PRICE_INTERNAL_FIRST=True` in the `.env` file prioritizes fetching prices internally for more precise pricing derived from  blockchain.
 Initially, the script explores contracts utilizing token pairs and adjustable internal routes.
 Should no price be identified, the external data source is engaged, probing for liquidity on corresponding pairs and liquidity staked addresses.
-   - Note: Fetching from internal sources may extend the synchronization time.
+   - Note: Fetching from internal sources only may extend the synchronization time.

 2. **Determining the Order of Sources**:
    - The `GET_PRICE_INTERNAL_FIRST` configuration guides the strategy in prioritizing either internal or external sources.